Duttabhi/Agri-Trade/README.md

 # Farm Retail Exchange

-This project wrok space provides the faciltiy to exchange goods in an agricultural market.
+This project work space provides the faciltiy to exchange goods in an agricultural market.

+Developed using Java at the back end.

+MySQL Database is used to store and retrieve data.

+HTML, CSS, JavaScript is used at the front end.